mdmuneebali/mdmuneebali/README.md

 ## ⚡ Beyond Tech

 🏐 Inter-College Volleyball Champion (2023)
-Applying teamwork, discipline, and resilience to engineering excellence.
+I apply teamwork, discipline, and resilience from sports into engineering excellence.

 ---

-⭐ If you find my work valuable, consider starring ⭐ and collaborating!
+⭐ If you like my work, consider starring ⭐ my repositories and collaborating! this is looking professional however i want that logos and that presentation